ec75hash/minds_paper/README.md

 ```

 ## Notes

 - The `\\author{}` field in `main.tex` is currently a placeholder.
 Update it if
   you plan to distribute under a specific name.

-### Note: I am contributing this anonamously for now.
+- I am contributing this anonamously for now.
 But I'm happy to collaborate with others.
 Especially those with more knowledge than me.
 Thanks!

 2026.